-This project was for a property investor who wanted to turn a very ‘blah’ south Austin house with 1980s builder-grade fixtures into a bulletproof low-maintenance affordable rental with long-term renter appeal to minimize turnover.
-They wanted to help long-term appeal with a custom master bath upgrade, but also ensure low-maintenance payback by not skimping on the tile shower waterproofing install.
+This tub to shower conversion project was for a property investor who wanted to turn a very ‘blah’ south Austin house with 1980s builder-grade fixtures into a bulletproof low-maintenance affordable rental with long-term renter appeal to minimize turnover.
+The original very dated tub/shower fiberglass insert was already likely leaking around the drain, and therefore needed to be replaced anyway:

-But, at least it’s usually not buried in concrete, since tub drain plumbing is almost always “boxed” when the foundation slab is poured.
-When house slab foundations are poured, there are ~8×20-in box holes intentionally left to make any future bathtub re-plumbing possible.
+But, at least it’s usually not buried in concrete.
+Tub drain plumbing is almost always “boxed” when the foundation slab is poured.
+There are ~8×20-in box holes intentionally left in the slab to make any future bathtub re-plumbing easy.
+Here is an example:

 But this still doesn’t make converting a tub to a shower on slab a slam-dunk easy process.
-Tub drains are one and a half inches in diameter, but modern showers use two inch drains.
+Tub drains are one and a half inches in diameter, but modern showers use 2-in drains.
 So, retrofitting a tub with a custom tile shower on slab will require digging down below the original tub plumbing trap to get at the main 2-in drainpipe.

-Since my shower floor installs use Kerdi fabric for waterproofing, this meant just ensuring that the Kerdi drain was at an ideal 3/4 to 1-in height off the slab when at level.
+Since my shower floor installs use Kerdi fabric for waterproofing, this meant just ensuring that the Kerdi drain was at an ideal 1-in height off the slab when at level.
 The easiest way to ensure that is to use a flexible rubber no-hub coupling to connect the new fittings with the legacy drain line.
 This gives a bit of literal flexibility while at the same time conforming to building codes specifying unshielded rubber couplings for below-ground waste pipe connections:

 You’ll also need to do some creative wall re-framing if you’re planning on adding a wall niche to your new shower install.
 Also, old leaky tub surrounds usually cause dryrot damage to the existing wall framing anyway.
 The bottom line?
 Plan to do some carpentry anytime you open up a wall!